Datenverlust/SemanticDecompositionExperiments/AbductiveReasoning/src/main/resources/AllenAI-SciQ/readme.txt

 ii) as a Multiple Choice QA dataset, where the goal is to choose the correct option given any material available.

-The majority of questions comes with the supporting text snippet (10481 in train, 887 in validation, and 884 in de.dailab.nsm.experiments.abductiveReasoning.test).
+The majority of questions comes with the supporting text snippet (10481 in train, 887 in validation, and 884 in de.kimanufaktur.nsm.experiments.abductiveReasoning.test).
 However, some questions were obtained from unreleasable texts.
 For these, the string with the supporting document is empty and setting i) excludes these examples.

 For questions, feedback or comments, please reach out to one of the authors: